crockeraw/phylodbannotation/README.md

 # phylodbannotation
-Small script and sample data to merge phylodb data with Kallisto output for gene and taxonomy annotation.
-Will update in the future to include other quantification/count tools (Salmon, samfiles) and greater i/o capabilities.
-Also planning on adding support for contig annotation assembled from Trinity.
+Small scripts and sample data to merge phylodb data with Kallisto output or Trinity Fasta output for gene and taxonomy annotation.

 ## How to use